 A wedding is one of the most important events a person will experience in their lifetime.
 It is a milestone for couples looking to start their future together.

 A lot goes into the planning of a wedding.
-It is perfectly understandable if you and your partner decide to have an adults-only wedding ceremony or reception.
-To avoid any confusion or misunderstanding, there are polite ways and alternatives to employ to announce that your wedding will not accommodate children.
+It’s a day where you’d want everything to go perfectly, including having the right guests.
+It is perfectly understandable if you and your partner decide to have an kid-free wedding.
+To avoid any confusion or misunderstanding, there are polite ways and strategies to politely say no kids at your wedding.

-You can include the statements listed below on your wedding website and/or RSVP to politely inform your guests that no kids will be allowed at the wedding.
+You can include the kid free wedding wording listed below on your wedding website or RSVP to gracefully and clearly inform your guests.
 Likewise, alternative strategies are also provided.

 Polite Ways to Say “No Kids at Wedding”